- What is ALEKS Math Assessment?

 If students take the test remotely, they are expected to take the ALEKS placement assessment without assistance from another person or resource.
 Results from ALEKS will lead to placement in a mathematics course.
 If students complete the assessment using assistance, there is a strong chance that they will perform poorly in their mathematics course and have to pay tuition fees to retake it.

-How Do I Access My ALEKS Modules?
+How Do I Choose My ALEKS Modules?

 ALEKS will automatically route you to the appropriate Learning Module based on your placement score.